lsbernardes/spotify_wrapper/README.md

 This method will also store the output into a JSON file called 'list_LikedSong.json'.

+At last, it is possible to change to Portuguese the language of the messages prompted to the user, to do that you need to change the variable `set_LANG` to `pt-br`.

 This is it, I hope soon enough I could add more methods to this wrapper.